shyamsunder0717/Bug-Hunting-Website/README.md

 # RAS Sec - Bug Hunting and Security Methodologies

-LostSec is a comprehensive resource for ethical hackers and bug bounty hunters, providing detailed methodologies, payloads, and tools to enhance their skills and streamline their workflows.
+RAS Sec is a comprehensive resource for ethical hackers and bug bounty hunters, providing detailed methodologies, payloads, and tools to enhance their skills and streamline their workflows.

 ## 🔥 Features